fhopp/git_breakout/index.md

 }
 ```

 Using the format above, replace with your own `emoji` (choose from [this list](http://www.emoji-cheat-sheet.com/)) and `introduction`.

-Note that we'll do this in the first class, using the same [workflow](http://advanced-js.github.io/syllabus/#workflow) that will be used for all assignments.
+## Details

+The details of how this works (using [Jekyll data files](https://jekyllrb.com/docs/datafiles/)) are beyond the scope of this boot camp, but provides a simple satisfying example for applying the fork & pull request model to a repository for which you do not have write permissions and want to contribute towards.

+This technique is borrowed from [advanced-js/students](https://github.com/advanced-js/students): "student directory, for practicing doing pull requests".